xwp/engineering-best-practices/workflows/vcs.md

 > **Note:** Once a version is tagged and released, the tag must never be removed.
 If there is a problem with the project requiring a re-deployment, create a new version and tag to reflect the change.

-Finally, merge `master` into `develop` so that `develop` includes all of the work that was done in your release branch and is aware of the current state of `master`.
+Finally, merge `main` into `develop` so that `develop` includes all of the work that was done in your release branch and is aware of the current state of `main`.

-You can use the [`svn-push`](https://github.com/xwp/wp-dev-lib/blob/master/scripts/svn-push) script in [wp-dev-lib](https://github.com/xwp/wp-dev-lib) to facilitate the syncing of plugins to WordPress.org.
+You can use the [`svn-push`](https://github.com/xwp/wp-dev-lib/blob/main/scripts/svn-push) script in [wp-dev-lib](https://github.com/xwp/wp-dev-lib) to facilitate the syncing of plugins to WordPress.org.
 This integration can even be [automated by Travis CI](https://github.com/xwp/wp-dev-lib/issues/106).

 ### **Semantic Versioning**